How to Maintain Muscle Mass and Lose Weight

 Increase your exercise intensity

-The most logical step to take in losing fat while retaining as much muscle mass as possible is increasing the intensity levels of the exercise you get.
-Yes, adding a jog to a routine whose only recognizable level of exercise is walking, does indeed count, because your body is suddenly made to have to tap into your stored energy reserves for the added fuel it’ll need.
-This is where two generally different directions can be taken, one of which should only be a temporary terrace if it is going to be a chosen path at all.
-These are getting back to resistance training (i.e. adding strength training through lifting weights), and switching up your diet (eating less).
+The most logical step to take in losing fat while retaining as much muscle mass as possible is increasing the intensity level of the exercise you get.
+Yes, adding a jog to a routine whose only recognizable level of exercise is walking does indeed count because your body is suddenly forced to tap into your stored energy reserves for the added fuel it’ll need.
+In that regard, supplements such as creatine can help in this process by providing additional energy for high-intensity workouts (you can learn about the benefits of creatine, if interested), allowing you to push harder and maximize muscle gains.
+By incorporating this kind of supplement into your routine and engaging in resistance training, you can optimize muscle retention and fat loss, as creatine tends to support increased strength and power during workouts while also aiding in muscle recovery and growth.
+Additionally, when the body starts to utilize stored energy, two generally different directions can be taken, one of which should only be a temporary terrace if it is going to be a chosen path at all.
+These are getting back to resistance training (i.e., adding strength training through lifting weights), and switching up your diet (eating less).

 Eating less